104others are checking this out!

 Wheelchair and elevator access

 Harrison has an unflinching interest in how technology and artificial intelligence shape how we navigate the world, and Marjorie Prime is a gorgeous and breathtaking allegory exploring the costs of advanced scientific discoveries.
-A rumination on aging, memory, and family, Marjorie Prime asks how far we would go to preserve the ones we've lost, and whether even striving to do so is more destructive than the process of grief.
+An exploration of aging, memory, and family, Marjorie Prime asks how far we would go to preserve the ones we've lost, and whether even striving to do so is more destructive than the process of grief.

 Check the top of this page for current availability and exclusive offers on Marjorie Prime tickets on TodayTix.